Arunam97/angular-code-references/README.md

 The lifecycle of an Angular component refers to the sequence of events that occur from the creation of the component to its destruction.
 Angular components have a series of lifecycle hooks that developers can tap into to perform actions at specific stages of a component's life.

+Note: Lifecycle hooks are called after the constructor has been called.

 1. #### ngOnChanges